dotlas/databricks_helpers/notebooks/workflow_calendar/README.md

 ## Introduction

 This notebook is designed to visualize aspects related to workflow schedules and their respective runs.
-This allows one to gain a clear understanding of the scheduling, execution, and performance of your tasks.
-Whether you're interested in the first scheduled run, a specific time range, or overall performance, this notebook has got you covered.
+It showcases aspects of scheduling, execution, and duration of your tasks.

 ## Use Cases

-This notebook is perfect for a range of use cases:
+This notebook is useful for the below cases:

 1. **Performance Monitoring**: Keep an eye on how long your runs are taking and identify potential bottlenecks.
 2. **Scheduling Insights**: Understand when your workflows are scheduled and when the first run occurred.
 Resolve timing conflicts and ensure that your workflows are running as expected.